Lorenzo Delgado

-Lorenzo Delgado (born 10 August 1916) is a Mexican boxer that competed in the 1936 Summer Olympics held in Berlin, Germany.
+Lorenzo Delgado (born 10 August 1916, date of death unknown) is a Mexican boxer that competed in the 1936 Summer Olympics held in Berlin, Germany.

 Amateur career

 Delgado was selected into the four-member boxing team that represented Mexico in the 1936 Summer Olympics, and he trained under former medalist Francisco Cabañas at the YMCA Gymnasium in Mexico City.
 They left for Veracruz with the Olympic delegation on 29 June 1936, traveled to Hamburg by ship, and finally arrived by train to the German capital city.